 Effective website architecture is key to good technical SEO.
 Good steps towards this are making sure you are using the correct hypertext transfer protocol (HTTP).
 In this case, you need to be using a secure protocol such as HTTPS.
 Sites without HTTPS are being penalised.

-Also check that you are using breadcrumbs, the small text path located at the top of website pages that assist with navigation.
-These are typically text paths such as Home > Services > Digital Strategy and helps search engines interpret your website hierarchy and are essentially a secondary type of website navigation.
+Also check that you are using breadcrumbs, the small text path located at the top of website pages that assists with navigation.
+These are typically text paths such as Home > Services > Digital Strategy and help search engines interpret your website hierarchy and are essentially a secondary type of website navigation.

 Structured data or rich snippets are text snippets you see in search engine results when you search a specific query.
 Here are examples of rich snippets:

 Rich snippets will provide you with a higher degree of information compared to the typical text snippet you find in search engine results.
 They can offer you information such as star ratings, duration of time needed for a recipe and the number of reviews for a product, etc. The information provided is what we call a structured data markup.

 In the world of technical SEO, you want to be on the lookout for website crawl errors and duplicate content.
 Duplicate content is just as it states duplicate website content that a search engine has crawled and identified.
 This can include duplicate meta descriptions, title tags, content and even actual website pages.